-The tourism sector in Spain is highly relevant, as pointed out by the general director of Turespaña, Miguel Sanz, also characterized by being a source of income for women, since they participate more actively in it.
-Thus, highlighting the premise and according to the Labor Force Survey (EPA), male hospitality workers reached 6.9% in this third quarter of 2020, while women stood at 8.8%.
+The tourism sector in Spain has a great relevant, as pointed out by the general director of Turespaña, Miguel Sanz, and it is also characterized for being a source of income for women, since they participate more actively in it.
+Thus, according to the Economically Active Population Survey (EPA), men working in the hotel and catering industry accounted for 6.9% in the third quarter of 2020, while women accounted for 8.8%.

-Although few women have recovered their job or have obtained one, the vast majority of them find themselves in an impasse, the impact on their economic conditions being a destruction and, already emerging as one of the great affected by the repercussions of the coronavirus crisis.
+Although there are few women who have recovered their job or have gotten one, most of them find themselves in a dead end, being the impact on their economic conditions a shattering and already emerging as one of the great affected by the repercussions of the coronavirus crisis.
 That is why Carlos Garrido, president of the Spanish Confederation of Travel Agencies (CEAV) has clearly shown that this crisis is and will be the crisis of tourism.

-Bearing this in mind, the IMPETU project “Impact of the Pandemic on Tourism in Spain: Implications on the Employment of Women in a Female Sector” has been created, coordinated by the Complutense University of Madrid, and in which participate researchers from the University of Seville, Polytechnic University of Valencia, Francisco de Vitoria University and ESIC, as well as our association, Helsinki Spain.
+Bearing this in mind, the IMPETU project “Impact of the Pandemic on Tourism in Spain: Implications on the Employment of Women in a Female Sector” has been created, coordinated by the Universidad Complutense of Madrid, and in which participate researchers from the University of Seville, Polytechnic University of Valencia, Francisco de Vitoria University and ESIC, in addition to our association, Helsinki Spain.
 This project has been selected by the Supera Covid-19 Fund financed by CRUE Universidades and Banco Santander.

 IMPETU has three phases

 - The first phase focuses on women graduated in Tourism whose situation has been affected due to COVID – 19, offering online training in which knowledge about personal marketing and employability is acquired and online mentoring formed by professionals in the different areas of tourism.